JohanDonne/AudioTools/Docs/AudioFileReader.md

 ##### Remarks

+* `AudioFileReader` is not 'thread safe': Reading samples from the `AudioFileReader` can be done from any thread, but always the same one.
 * `AudioFileReader` implements `IDisposable`.
 Therefore `Dispose` should be called when the reader is no longer used.
 * When reading a mono audio source (with a single audio-channel), both `Left` and `Right` will contain the same value read from the original sample.